stanwu/CLI-Dev-Android-SDK/README.md

 # Template-Dev-Android-SDK

-Template for Android Development Environment
+Template for Android Development Environment (for CLI developer) You don't need to install any GUI or Desktop environment for your Android app development environment.

 This template is for Ubuntu 22.04 LTS only